🎉 Get up to $1,000 in stock when you fund a new SoFi Active Invest account.* Learn more

 How Do Options Sweeps Work?

-When options sweeps are executed, the trade will be visible to market participants.
+When options sweeps are executed, the trade may be visible to market participants.
 The details around the trade, namely its size, the type of option traded, and the approximate price of the trade, are viewable by traders with the capability to scan for them.
 However, the specific entity entering the trade and the order type (whether it’s a buy or sell) will not be disclosed.

 Option sweeps aren’t really considered one of the strategies for trading options.
 But given the massive amount of capital needed to properly transact an options sweep, and the fact that these are typically entered as block trades, entities that use option sweeps are likely to be well-capitalized institutional investors.